millerlogic/libcordis/README.md

 ```

 * libcordis: the main libcordis configuration
 * interfaces: a map of plugins.
-The keys are the libcordis paths to open the plugin, this can be anything as long as nothing conflicts, but /interfaces/*interface-name* is recommended.
+The keys are the libcordis paths to open the plugin, this can be anything as long as nothing conflicts, though /interfaces/*interface-name* is recommended.
 The values are interface definitions, explained next.
 * *interface definition*
   * library: the path to the plugin's shared object.
 This is relative to the app's interfaces directory, lib directory, or bin directory, depending on which exist.
   * interface: is the interface in the shared object to load, as explained in the below plugin API.

 An app opens interfaces to read and write in order to communicate with the plugin.
+The protocol between the app and the interface is ultimately up to the plugin, though line-delimited JSON is recommended.

 ## libcordis C API